peteroupc/classic-wallpaper/README.md

 - The VGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 98 unique colors (each color component is 0, 64, 128, or 192; or each color component is 0, 128, or 255; or each color component is 96 or 160; or each color component is 96 or 224).
 - 16-color [**canonical Color/Graphics Adapter (CGA) palette**](https://int10h.org/blog/2022/06/ibm-5153-color-true-cga-palette/) (each color component is 85 or 255; or each color component is 0 or 170, except (170, 85, 0) instead of (170, 170, 0)).[^3]
 - An 8-color palette where each color component is 0 or 255 (a subset of the 16-color VGA palette).
-- A 16-color palette where each color is one of the following: each color component is 0 or 255; or each color component is 0 or 128 except for (128, 128, 128); or the color is (64, 64, 64).
 - The canonical CGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 85 unique colors.
 - The 64 colors displayable by Extended Graphics Adapter (EGA) monitors (each color component is 0, 85, 170, or 255).[^3]
 - Up to 16 colors from those displayable by 12-bit color displays (each color component is a multiple of 17).